 Lewis and Clark experts Dick and Roger will speak on the flora and fauna discovered and described by The Corps of Discovery between 1802 and 1806.
 Lewis and Clark's infamous journey west led to a wealth of knowledge about the plants and animals of the Rocky Mountains and Pacific Northwest.

-Both Dick and Roger participated in the Lewis & Clark Bicentennial Event - an adventure that took them from Philadelphia to Oregon from 2002-2006 and included traveling by foot, boat, and horseback.
+Dick and Roger participated in the Lewis & Clark Bicentennial Event - an adventure that took them from Philadelphia to Oregon from 2002-2006 and included traveling by foot, boat, and horseback.
 Both gentlemen are published Lewis and Clark experts.
-They will be dressed in period clothing and their show and tell items include furs, books, weapons, medicinal plants, and a variety of the equipment Lewis & Clark had on the trail.
+They will be dressed in period clothing and their show-and-tell items include furs, books, weapons, medicinal plants, and a variety of the equipment Lewis & Clark had on the trail.